alessiodevoto/NeMo-Skills/docs/tutorials/posts/omr-inference.md

 ---
-date: 2025-08-01
+date: 2025-08-21
 readtime: 20
 ---

 # Building an Efficient Inference Engine for Math Problems

-This tutorial guides you through creating a high-performance inference engine using [NeMo-Skills](https://nvidia.github.io/NeMo-Skills/) to tackle complex math problems.
+This tutorial guides you through creating a high-performance inference engine using [NeMo-Skills](https://nvidia.github.io/NeMo-Skills/) to tackle complex math problems and beyond.
 We'll leverage [TensorRT-LLM](https://github.com/NVIDIA/TensorRT-LLM) for optimized model serving, including an advanced technique called ReDrafter for speculative decoding.
+With FP8 quantization and ReDrafter speculative decoding, we achieved up to 4× faster inference compared to BF16.

 By the end of this tutorial, you'll have a local setup capable of running efficient inference with a large language model (LLM) integrated with a code execution sandbox.
 This setup is a simplified version of the pipeline that achieved success in the AIMO24 competition.